lerouxrgd/streamlet/README.md

-# streamlet - Terminal UI for streaming music
+# streamlet - TUI for streaming music

 **Requirements:** [ffmpeg] must be installed (in order to use `fflpay`).
 For now, only `Linux` is supported.